Barn Door FAQ

 For a flush opening take your door width, multiply it by 2, and subtract one side of overlay.
 For instance, say you had a 3’ wide opening and a 3’4" wide door.
 40"x 2 = 80 - 2" = 78" or 6’6" of track.
 This way you have sufficient coverage when the door is closed but when you open the door it will come flush to the opening for a clean finished look.
 For a cased opening you will take the door width and multiply it by 2.
 This way when the door is closed the trim/casing is hidden but when you open the door you will expose all the beautiful trim work for a more traditional look.

 For a flush opening we typically recommend a 2" overlay on each side to act as a light, sound, and privacy barrier.
 This will make your door a total of 4" wider than the opening and 2" taller than the opening.
 You can also make the door just an inch taller if you are tight on clearance.
 Keep in mind that you will lift your door a 1/2" off the floor to allow it to roll.
 For a cased opening it is most popular and cosmetically appealing to make the door to cover all the casing.
 So you will measure from outside of trim to trim for the width and from the floor to the top of the casing for the height.
 Our doors are built on the inch, so round up to the nearest inch if the exact measurement is unavailable.

 What thickness of barn doors does your hardware accommodate?

-Our barn door hardware accommodates up to 1.75" thick door but a header can be used for thicker doors.
+Most of our barn door hardware accommodates up to 1.50" thick door, but a header board (to push the track away from wall more to allow clearance) can be used if you have thicker doors.

 How thick and wide is the barn door hardware track?